-All incoming graduate students are required to take an online tutorial on the rules of conduct defined in the Academic Code, Graduate Student edition and the Student Conduct Code, which pertains to all students.
+All incoming graduate students are required to take an online course on the rules of conduct defined in the Academic Code, Graduate Student edition and the Student Conduct Code, which pertains to all students.
 The Graduate School is in communication with new students about the online tutorial.

 The Academic Code booklet was updated in 2007 to more distinctly reflect the academic issues faced by graduate students.
 The Code remains a work in progress as the deans of the Graduate School and other University officials coordinate and re-evaluate some of its details and the specifics of its implementation.

 If students have any questions regarding academic regulations, they should contact the Dean of the Graduate School immediately; for questions regarding student conduct, contact the Associate Dean and Director of Student Support Services; for questions regarding research policies and regulations, contact the Vice President for Research.

 From the Academic Code...